 One of my own such stories, inspired by my Father’s example, is of just such a fortuitous and memorable personal guided tour of a prehistoric grotto in the Dordogne.
 A long car journey brought me at 4 o’clock to the small ticket office of a Crystal Grotto with prehistoric drawings.

 In the early 1960’s, my father began to bring me gifts back from his travels.
 There were exotic musical instruments and vinyl LPs too.
 This is how I discovered and became fascinated by the strange sounds of classical music from the Middle East, West Africa, India, China, Indonesia, Japan and indigenous Australia.

 One of the most appealing to me was Balinese Gamelan music.
-It is full of the natural sounds and rhythms that fill the air in a fauna and flora-rich rain forest.
+To my ears it is full of the natural sounds and rhythms that fill the air in a fauna and flora-rich rain forest.
 Birds, insects, rain, and stones clunking under waterfalls.